Terms & Conditions

 · To fulfil legal obligation imposed by NSO and MFHEA or any other legal obligation.

 12.10.
-Where the Archdiocese collect or process data for purposes other than those listed above, unless when abiding with other laws, the Archdiocese would disclose such purpose to the individual, by suitable means, when collecting the personal data from the individual or before
+Where the Archdiocese collect or process data for purposes other than those listed above, unless when abiding with other laws, the Archdiocese would disclose such purpose to the individual, by suitable means, when collecting the personal data from the individual or before processing it.

 12.11.
 Personal data will generally be obtained directly from the individual.
 When the data collector is formally made aware that the data subject is a minor or legally incapacitated person, personal data will be collected from the respective parents, legal guardians or legally appointed curators.